Terry Tempest Williams: Early life, education, and work

-Terry Tempest Williams was born in Corona, California, to Diane Dixon Tempest and John Henry Tempest, III.
+Williams was born in Corona, California, to Diane Dixon Tempest and John Henry Tempest, III.
 Her father served in the United States Air Force in Riverside, California, for two years.
 She grew up in Salt Lake City, Utah, within sight of Great Salt Lake.

 Atomic testing at the Nevada Test Site (outside Las Vegas) between 1951 and 1962 exposed Williams' family to radiation like many Utahns (especially those living in the southern part of the state), which Williams believes is the reason so many members of her family have been affected by cancer.
 By 1994, nine members of the Tempest family had had mastectomies, and seven had died of cancer.
 Some of the family members affected by cancer included Williams' own mother, grandmother, and brother.

 Williams met her husband Brooke Williams in 1974 while working part-time at a Salt Lake City bookstore, where he was a customer.
-The two married six months after their first meeting and began their life together working at the Teton Science School in Grand Teton National Park.
+The two married six months after their first meeting.
+They both went on to teach at Teton Science School in Grand Teton National Park.

 In 1976 Williams was hired to teach science at Carden School of Salt Lake City (since renamed Carden Memorial School).

 She often clashed with the conservative couple that led the school over her unorthodox teaching methods and environmental politics, but she respected their gift of teaching through storytelling and prized her five years there.
 "Teaching helped me find my voice," she later wrote.
 "The challenge was to impart large ecological concepts to young burgeoning minds in a language that wasn't polemical, but woven into a compelling story."

 In 1978, Williams graduated from the University of Utah with a degree in English and a minor in biology, followed by a Master of Science degree in environmental education in 1984.
-After graduating from college, Williams worked as a teacher in Montezuma Creek, Utah, on the Navajo Reservation.
+After graduating from college, Williams worked as a teacher in Montezuma Creek, Utah, in the Navajo Nation.
 She worked at the Utah Museum of Natural History from 1986–96, first as curator of education and later as naturalist-in-residence.

-Williams has testified before Congress on women's health, committed acts of civil disobedience in the years 1987–1992 in protest against nuclear testing in the Nevada Desert, and again, in March 2003 in Washington, D.C., with Code Pink, against the Iraq War.
+Williams has testified before Congress on women's health.
+She has committed acts of civil disobedience in the years 1987–1992 in protest against nuclear testing in the Nevada Desert, and again, in March 2003 in Washington, D.C., with Code Pink, against the Iraq War.
 She has been a guest at the White House, has camped in the remote regions of the Utah and Alaska wildernesses and worked as "a barefoot artist" in Rwanda.
 Williams was featured Stephen Ives's PBS documentary series The West (1996) and in Ken Burns' PBS series The National Parks: America's Best Idea (2009).